-- To keep case notes, instructions and checklist secure and to not share with anyone outside NOSM.
-Cases should not be discussed with anyone not involved in the training or performance of the case. - To not discuss learner performance, behaviours, or interactions outside of the SP lounge.
-While it is appropriate to discuss performance during debriefings, trainings, etc., these should be discussed without identifying learners. - To keep observations of another SP's performance during training or encounters in the strictest confidence.
+- To keep case notes, instructions and checklist secure and to not share with anyone outside NOSM U. Cases should not be discussed with anyone not involved in the training or performance of the case. - To not discuss learner performance, behaviours, or interactions outside of the SP lounge.
+While it is appropriate to discuss performance during debriefings, trainings, etc., these should be discussed without identifying learners in a group setting.
+These issues should be directed to the SPP Coordinator in private. - To keep observations of another SP's performance during training or encounters in the strictest confidence.